CyberSource/cybersource-rest-client-python/docs/ReportsApi.md

 Retrieve available reports

-Retrieve list of available reports
+Retrieve a list of the available reports to which you are subscribed.
+This will also give you the reportId value, which you can also use to download a report.

 ### Example
 ```python